rgommezz/react-native-chatgpt/README.md

 A function to open the modal and trigger the login flow.
 After completion, you will get a JWT access token.
 This access token has an expiration date of 7 days since it was issued.
 It's important to note that this library has no control over the token expiration and there is no refresh token available.
-The simplest way to proceed is to listen to 401/403 errors when sending messages and call `login` again once that happens to get a new token.
+The simplest way to proceed is to listen to `401` or `403` server errors when sending messages and call `login` again once that happens to get a new JWT token.

 #### `accessToken`